3therios/dyson-sphere-mods/README.md

 ---

+## Installation Instructions.

+### r2modman
+Search up the mod on thunderstore and install as per r2modman instructions.

+### Manual
+Go to the required release for a specific mod and download the `.dll`.
+Copy this `.dll` to your `BepInEx/plugins/` folder within your game install.

+---

 ## IncreaseMaxWarpSpeed

 A basic config mod that allows you to increase the maximum warp speed of the Icarus Mecha.